 ForexBrokers.com has been reviewing online forex brokers for over six years, and our reviews are the most cited in the industry.
 Each year, we collect thousands of data points and publish tens of thousands of words of research.
 Here's how we test.

 Almost everyone on the planet has a smartphone, but not all mobile apps offer the same forex trading capabilities.
 This trading guide covers which brokers offer the best forex trading apps in 2023.

-Competition remains fierce among mobile trading apps, and our research team has tested and scored the forex trading apps of 39 different brokers.
-To rank each mobile trading platform, we assessed over a dozen individual variables, and all testing was conducted using a Samsung Galaxy S9+ and Samsung Galaxy S20 Ultra devices running Android OS 12.
+Competition remains fierce among mobile trading apps, and our research team has tested and scored the forex trading apps of 60+ different brokers.
+To rank each mobile trading platform, we assessed over a dozen individual variables, and all testing was conducted using Samsung Galaxy S9+ and Samsung Galaxy S20 Ultra devices running Android OS 12.

 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 Between 65% and 82% of retail investor accounts lose money when trading CFDs.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.